How I make stuff

 Graphic Design, Illustration and Production Scott funded most of his adventures, this website and a lot of school projects with the profits from years of

-Update 2017-04: There is a new amazing photograph.
+Pictured here is a new and amazing photograph.
 Read about the making of the monarch butterfly school photo.
-It is a short and sweet overview
+Below is an overview of how we

 The following is a step by step summary of how the book is made.
 It’s a 3-month project.
 Below is a rough outline because this